adoriasoft/cosmos-sdk/docs/architecture/adr-038-admin-module.md

 - modify the list of admins.

 ### Positive
-- Simplifies replaying scenarios -> accelerates development and testing
+- Simplifies updating and applying new changes for the modules -> accelerates development and testing

 ### Negative
 `None`